GavinMendelGleason/blog/entries/iri_generation.md

 security number.
 We reference a private, but unique identifier which should not be displayed to everyone who might want to be able to *reference* such a document.
-In order to avoid the disclosure of information in the name, or if the name does not display very useful.
+In order to avoid the disclosure of information in the name, or if the name does not display very useful information we can use a *hash*.

 ```json
 { "@type" : "Class",